Stationary time-vertex signal processing: Preliminaries

 where $\bLambda_G \in \Rbb^{N\times N} $ and $\bOmega \in \Rbb^{T\times T}$ are diagonal matrices with $\bLambda_G[n,n] = \lambda_n$ and $\bOmega[\tau,\tau] = \omega_\tau $, whereas $h(\bLambda_G,\bOmega)$ is a diagonal $NT\times NT$ matrix defined as

-and the $\diag{\A}$ operator creates a matrix with diagonal elements the vectorized form of $\A$.
-For convenience, we will often abuse notation and write $h(\theta_{n,\tau})$ to refer to $h(\lambda_n, \omega_\tau)$.
-Furthermore, we say that a joint filter is \emph{separable}, if its joint frequency response $h$ can be written as the product of a frequency response $h_1$ defined solely in the vertex domain and one $h_2$ in the time domain, i.e., $h(\theta) = h_1(\omega) \cdot h_2(\lambda)$.
+and $\diag{\vec{\A}}$ creates a matrix with diagonal elements the vectorized form of $\A$.
+The bi-variate notation $h(\cdot, \cdot)$ is meant to illustrate that joint filters operate \textit{independently} on the two domains, something impossible\footnote{Defining joint filters in terms of a product graph would imply that there is a fixed relation between angular and graph frequencies (determined by the product graph construction).
+As a result, in the product graph framework filters are univariate functions.} in the product graph framework~\cite{sandryhaila2014big,loukas2016frequency}.
+For convenience, we will often overload notation and write $h(\theta_{n,\tau})$ to refer to the bivariate function $h(\lambda_n, \omega_\tau)$.
+Furthermore, we say that a joint filter is \emph{separable}, if its joint frequency response $h$ can be written as the product of a frequency response $h_1$ defined solely in the vertex domain and one $h_2$ in the time domain, i.e., $h(\theta) = h_1(\lambda) \cdot h_2(\omega)$.